clivetong/Talks/NetConf2025/README.md

 - We don't really need to sort
 - ... and SqlMonitor and MaxBy
-- From .NET Core 3, they've passed information between the query operators ie not really implemented as a pipeline steps
+- From .NET Core 3, they've passed information between the query operators, so not really implemented as pipeline steps

 ---